TCL Technology: Products

 The company, as of April 2012, is in venture with Swedish furniture giant IKEA to provide the consumer electronics behind the Uppleva integrated HDTV and entertainment system product.

 Smartphones

-In 2016, it contract manufactured the DTEK50 and DTEK60, for BlackBerry Limited, under their flagship BlackBerry brand.
+In 2016, it contract manufactured the Blackberry DTEK for BlackBerry Limited, under their flagship BlackBerry brand.
 In December 2016, it became a licensee of the BlackBerry brand, to manufacture, distribute, and design devices for the global market.
-As of 2017, it distributes BlackBerry devices under the name of BlackBerry Mobile.
+Until August 2020, it distributed BlackBerry devices under the name of BlackBerry Mobile.

 TCL is also the owner of the Palm brand.
 The company launched the Palm "ultra-mobile companion" smartphone in 2018.

 In late 2019, TCL released their first own-branded Android phone, called the TCL Plex.

 TCL announced the 10 series for 2020, consisting of the TCL 10 SE, TCL 10L, TCL 10 Pro, TCL 10 Plus and TCL 10 5G.

-TCL Channel
+TCL TV Plus

-Since 2015, TCL offers its own video streaming service: GoLive TV or simply GoLive.
-It was later renamed TCL Channel in 2021.
+In 2015, TCL launched its own streaming television service: GoLive TV or simply GoLive.
+It was renamed TCL Channel in 2021 and was relaunched as TCL TV Plus (stylized as TCLtv+) in 2023.